-8. Radioactivity
+8.5.
+Radioactivity

 Table B of the California Ocean Plan includes an objective for radioactivity which references limits specified in Title 17, Division 1, Chapter 5, Subchapter 4, Group 3, Section 30253 of the California Code of Regulations (CCR).
 The California Ocean Plan also states that these objectives shall apply directly to the undiluted waste effluent.
 Title 17 CCR does not actually contain limits but instead references Title 10, Part 20 of the Code of Federal Regulations which contains effluent limitations for the discharge of radioactive nuclides in aqueous effluent under Column 2 of its Appendix B, Table 2.
 Incorporation of those limits in the Ocean Plan is prospective.
 The Ocean Plan's radioactivity objective holds all discharge of effluent that could potentially have radioactive materials to the same standards as effluents from facilities that would require a license under Title 17 CCR and Title 10 CFR regulations.
 It is appropriate to hold effluent from POTWs to the same standards because 10 CFR regulations do allow licensed facilities to dispose of radioactive materials to sanitary sewer systems.
-Effluent limitations for several important radionuclides taken from Appendix B, Table 2, 10 CFR 20 are provided below.
+Radioactivity performance goals are included in Order No. R9-2006-002 which are ultimately based on radioactivity effluent limitations in the 10 CFR regulations.
+Performance goals Effluent limitations for several important radionuclides taken based on effluent limitations from Appendix B, Table 2, 10 CFR Part 20 are provided below.

+(from Table 2, Appendix B, Title 10 CFR Part 20)

 Constituent Units Daily Maximum

 Radium-226 pCi/ L 60

 Radium-228 pCi/ L 60

 Strontium-90 pCi/ L 500

 Tritium pCi/ L 1,000,000

 Uranium pCi/ L 300